rashil2000/p2p/Readme.md

 ## Peer to Peer Chat Program

-This program enables a number of users (upto `MAXPEERS`) located on the same machine to chat with each other using network sockets.
-Each user has a pre-defined port and this information is public.
+This program enables a number of users (upto `MAXPEERS`) to chat with each other using network sockets.
+Each user has a pre-defined port and IP address and this information is public.

 ### Running the program